supaflyENJOY/DynamicsDocs/docs/Patients/Location.md

 Select 'Location' on the left navigation bar in the Setup Area to open the Location Main Grid.
 The Location Main Grid has 2 different views which display the Location records.
 - General Service Locations
     - The General Service Locations view displays Locations which are not related to a Patient record and the Location record is Active.
 The view displays the Description, Location Type, Street 1, Address City, Address State and Address Postal Code.
-This is helpful for Locations which can be related to more then 1 patient i.e. a therapy center.
+This is helpful for Locations which can be related to more then 1 patient (e.g., a therapy center).
 - All Service Locations
     - The All Service Locations view displays all the Active Locations in the system.
 The view displays the Patient, Location Type, Street 1, Address City, Address State and Address Postal Code.